networktocode/network-importer/README.md

 Currently the library only supports netbox but the idea for 1.0 is to support multiple backend SOT Currently the assumption is that vlans are global to a site. need to find a way to provide more flexibility here without making it too complex

-# TODO list

-Add support for LAG
-Add support for HSRP/VRRP
-Add support for VRF
-Add support for OSPF ( bfq.ospfAreaConfiguration() / )
-Add support for BGP
-Add support for SNMP
-Add support for VXLAN/VNI